mariegrace31/blogApp/README.md

 - [🙏 Acknowledgements](#acknowledgements)
 - [📝 License](#license)

 <!-- PROJECT DESCRIPTION -->

 # 📖 Blog-App <a name="about-project"></a>

-The Blog app is a classic exemple of a blog website.
+The Blog app is a classic example of a blog website.
 It's a fully functional website that will show the list of posts and empower readers to interact with them by adding comments and liking posts.

 ## 🛠 Built With <a name="built-with"></a>